 - Constantly stir up the water, by swimming or with a pool brush, so that it pushes the particles closer to the top of the pool.

 Every inground pool should be equipped with 1 or 2 bottom drains, so it’s easy for you to utilize them.
 This will allow the filter to start pulling water off the bottom of the pool, where the cloudy particles are, and circulate the clean water back to the top.

 This works great, but what if you have an above ground pool that doesn’t have bottom drains?
 We have come up with a little trick to mimic the effect of a bottom drain in an above ground pool.

 Simply hook up your manual vacuum cleaner, as if you were about to vacuum your pool, but instead, leave the vacuum at the bottom (in the middle of your pool) and turn it upside down.
 Now your pool filter will be pulling water from the bottom of your swimming pool using your manual vacuum and releasing the clean filtered water up top.

-These are three different methods of how to clear a cloudy pool by using swimming pool chemicals and your pool’s equipment.
-Check out some of our related articles to get more information about cloudy swimming pools and visit pHin.
+Well, there you have it: 4 different methods of how to clear a cloudy pool by using swimming pool chemicals and your pool’s equipment.

 If you have any questions about your cloudy pool, be sure to ask in the comments below and I’ll answer ASAP.